 Rain water harvesting is a method of causing the collection, storage and preserving rainwater runoff from agriculture in semi-arid and dry climates.
 This is known as rainwater harvesting.
-This article will examine the rainwater harvesting techniques and different types of rain water harvesting.
+This article will examine the rainwater harvesting advantages and different types of rain water harvesting.

 Harvesting rainwater can be used for agricultural purposes.
 It is utilized to water the crops of agricultural fields and in gardens in residential areas.
 In addition, they save gardeners and farmers money by reducing their dependence on other water sources.

-Types of rainwater harvesting
+Types rainwater harvesting?

-Butt of Water
+Butt of water

-Uses of rainwater harvesting device is simple; water Butt collects rain water that falls from natural downpours or drain pipes and stores it in a container.
+A kind of rainwater harvesting device is simple; water Butt collects rain water that falls from natural downpours or drain pipes and stores it in a container.
 Most of the water collected is used to provide water to the garden.

 This kind of more sophisticated rain water collection system is the most well-known and, in most cases, the easiest to install, particularly for residential properties.
 Water harvested is easily transported to toilets and other appliances with the help of the pump, which is located in the tank that subsurface.
 In addition, a small amount of mains water is pumped to the tank to ensure water supply should the tank be in danger of going dry.
 These systems typically include two pump configurations for industrial installations (duty and standby).

 The flow from the outputs of this kind of rain water harvesting structure does not depend on gravitational force.
 Instead, it pumps the water collected into a tank that could be located on the surface or structure.
 A booster pump can be used to supply pressure-controlled water.
 One of the significant benefits of this system is that booster pumps can be customized to accommodate the demands for flow and pressure of a building with incredible flexibility.